The Pretribulation Rapture — Truth or Trap?

 None of us can claim to have escaped all of the many doctrinal traps which Satan lays for the unwary or uninstructed.
-The writer was for many years a "sincere" believer in the Trinity, but prolonged study changed everything.
-He was also a "sincere" Sabbath-keeper until he realized that Paul taught otherwise (Col. 2:16, 17).
+I was for many years a "sincere" believer in the Trinity, but prolonged study changed everything.
+I was also a "sincere" Sabbath-keeper until Irealized that Paul taught otherwise (Col. 2:16-17).

 There is no text in the New Testament to support the idea that Jesus will come back in two stages separated by seven years.
 This teaching is unknown in theology before the 1830s, where it was launched by members of a small denomination called the Brethren, in England.
 Note carefully, however, that many leading Brethren disagreed with the new discovery and denounced the doctrine as unbiblical.

 The verdict of Campbell Morgan, a leading London evangelical preacher, is significant.
 He had been taught to believe in a double second coming, once for the church and then with the church, but later examination of the theory changed his mind.
 A letter published in Christianity Today (Aug.
 31st, 1959) tells the story:

 "During a Boston pastorate, I was privileged to attend a course of lectures given by Dr. Morgan at Gordon College.
 At the end of one session, I ventured to ask him, ‘After your long study and extensive exposition of the Bible, Dr. Morgan, do you find any warrant for the distinction which many Bible teachers draw between the second coming of the Lord for His own (the Rapture) and the coming of the Lord with His own (the Revelation) with a time period of 3½ or 7 years between these two events?’